Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

     Hierarchy of assemblies inheritance for `mypage` page having `Simple page` as template.

-While accessing the `mypage` page, ηCMS gets the markup file for the template `Simple page`, pushes the set of attributes pertaining to an instance of the `mypage` :term:`assembly <assembly>` in the context of the :term:`HTTL` markup, and finally generates the HTML response to the client.
+While accessing the `mypage` page, ηCMS gets the :term:`HTTL` :term:`core` markup file of the `Simple page` template, then pushes all of `mypage` attributes to the context of markup, and generates the HTML response to the client.
 This process describes a simple but powerful idea underlying ηCMS.

-Let's implement the structure described above in the ηCMS GUI.
+Let's implement the structure mentioned above using the the ηCMS GUI.

 Using :ref:`assembly management interface <amgr>` we create an assembly called `base`.